ManufacturingCSU/mxchip-telemetry-demo/README.md

 ```
 Navigate to the [Azure Portal](https://pocrtal.azure.com) to view your resource group and the resources within it.

 #### Add Telemetry Consumer Group to the IoT Hub ####

 <B>NOTE: This must be done before you run the additional deployment scripts.</b>

-1. Go to your IoT HUb in the Azure portal and click on the Built-in endpoints blade
+1. Go to your IoT HUb in the Azure portal and click on the _Built-in endpoints_ blade
 2. Add _telemetry_ as a new Consumer Group.
 3. Click Save if needed

 #### Update the API Connections ####

 Even though we created the API Connections, we still need to update them with the appropriate values

-servicebus - API Connection:
+<b>servicebus - API Connection:</b>
-1. Copy the _Primary Connection String_ from the _RootManageSharedAccessKey_ under the Shared access policies blade of your newly created Service Bus Namspace.
+1. Go to your newly created Service Bus Namspace, copy the _Primary Connection String_ from the _RootManageSharedAccessKey_ under the _Shared access policies_ blade.
 2. Go to the _servicebus - API Connection_ and on the _Edit API connection_ blade copy that value into the _Connection String_ field and click Save.

-twilio - API Connection:
+<b>twilio - API Connection:</b>
 To use the text messaging component for the alerts, we must use [Twilio](https://www.twilio.com/).
 1. To utilize this connection.
-You need to create a Twilio account and create Twilio Account Id and Twilio Access Token.
+You need to create a Twilio account and create _Twilio Account Id_ and _Twilio Access Token_.
 For instructions to do so, go [here](https://www.twilio.com/docs/iam/access-tokens).
 2. Go to the _servicebus - API Connection_ and on the _Edit API connection_ blade copy the Twilio Account Id and Twilio Access Token values and click Save.

 #### Updating the SQL Server and IoT SQL Database ####

 Modify the Firewall settings

-1. Navigate to your SQL Server and under the Networks blade:
+1. Navigate to your SQL Server and under the Networks blade:<br>
    a.
-Add your IP address
+Add your IP address<br>
    b.
-Set _Allow Azure services and resources to access this server_ to Yes.
+Set _Allow Azure services and resources to access this server_ to Yes.<br>
    c.
-Save your firewall settings.
+Save your firewall settings.<br>
 2. Navigate to the _IoT_ SQL Database and click on the _Query editor (preview)_ blade and run the following SQL script to create the Telemetry table.

 ```sql